 - Go horseback riding on the equestrian trail

 - Enjoy cycling on 27 miles of paved and unpaved routes.
-Bring your own bike or rent one
+Bikes available for rent

 - Bring a picnic to savour in restful surroundings